Know Your Rights: Free Speech, Protests & Demonstrations

 Can I Film the Police?

 The First Amendment generally protects your right to openly film government officials engaged in their official duties in a public place.
 This practice can be a valuable tactic in protecting your right to speech and for holding law enforcement accountable if something goes wrong.
 It is important to record openly and to maintain a safe distance.
 You must not obstruct or interfere with an officer's legitimate aims.
 ACLU’s Mobile Justice App can be a useful tool for recording these interactions.

 What's the best location for my free-speech activity?

-Although the First Amendment gives you the right to decide where best to express yourself, your right to exercise your free-speech rights may hinge upon exactly where you choose to exercise those rights.
-The U.S. Supreme Court uses a Federal Forum Analysis to determine what kinds of speech are appropriate in which publicly owned locations:
+Although the First Amendment gives you the right to decide where best to express yourself, your ability to exercise your free-speech rights may hinge upon exactly where you choose to exercise those rights.
+The U.S. Supreme Court uses a Federal Forum Analysis to determine what kinds of speech are appropriate in which public locations: